US, China defence chiefs spar over Taiwan but agree to keep talking

 "If anyone dares to split Taiwan from China, the Chinese army will not hesitate to fight at any cost to crush any attempt of Taiwan independence," he quoted Gen Wei as saying at the meeting.

-Overall, however, Col Wu characterised the meeting as “constructive, strategic and positive” and said that China and the US were off to a “good start” in resuming communications.
+Overall, however, Col Wu characterised the meeting as "constructive, strategic and positive", and said China and the US were off to a "good start" in resuming communications.

 The meeting was important for implementing the consensus reached between Chinese President Xi Jinping and his US counterpart Joe Biden on promoting the military-to-military relationship between China and the US, Col Wu quoted Gen Wei as saying.